Did you know that sports-related accidents are the 4th most common cause of spinal cord injuries?

 SCI recovery heavily relies on the neuroplasticity of spared neural pathways.

-Additionally, the intensity you approach your rehabilitation will significantly affect recovery time.
+Additionally, the intensity with which you approach your rehabilitation will significantly affect recovery time.

 Spinal cord injury is all about promoting neuroplasticity through massed practice.